vedantd802/resume-screening-using-ai-ollama-models/README.md

 An AI-powered Resume Screening system that analyzes resumes against a Job Description (JD) and calculates a relevance score using NLP and similarity techniques.

 ## 🚀 Features

--Currently App Is Running Using Streamlit As The Project Is On Hands on purpose

 - 📄 Supports multiple resume formats:
   - PDF